The Umbrella Woman

-The Umbrella Woman (released in some areas as The Good Wife) is a 1987 film directed by Ken Cameron and starring Bryan Brown and Rachel Ward.
+The Umbrella Woman (released in some areas as The Good Wife) is a 1987 Australian film directed by Ken Cameron and starring Bryan Brown and Rachel Ward.
 It also features Steven Vidler and Sam Neill.

 Premise

-The film tells the story of a man and wife whose marriage is complicated by a relationship between the man's brother and his wife, and his wife's attraction to the manager of the local bar.
+The film tells the story of a man and his wife, whose marriage is complicated by a relationship between the man's brother and his wife and his wife's attraction to the manager of the local bar.
 The setting is pre-war Australia.